omgnetwork/elixir-omg/docs/api_specs/includes/operator_api_specs.md

 }
 ```

-This endpoint retrieves a specific block from child chain by its hash which was published on root chain
+This endpoint retrieves a specific block from child chain by its hash which was published on root chain.

 ### HTTP Request